sjs1985/hexbot/README.md

 * Performs massive uploads
 * Cleans logs
 * Collects ips and software information around the network
-* Notifies about new missions and strange logs activities (NEW)
+* Notifies about new missions and strange log activities (NEW)

 # How to install
 1. Go to chrome://extensions/